Unwanted Sides Of Rain, Cold And Snow Could Complicate Thanksgiving Travel

 Sunday is projected to be the busiest day to fly, with more than 3 million people taking to the air.

-About a million-and-a-half passengers will take trains, buses and cruise ships over the long holiday weekend, according to AAA, an increase of 1.4 percent over last year.
+About a 1.5 million passengers will take trains, buses and cruise ships over the long holiday weekend, according to AAA, an increase of 1.4 percent over last year.

-"Higher wages, more disposable income and rising levels of household wealth," mean more people venturing forth this holiday, according to Bill Sutherland, senior vice president at AAA Travel.
+"Higher wages, more disposable income and rising levels of household wealth" mean more people venturing forth this holiday, according to Bill Sutherland, senior vice president at AAA Travel.

 Some of that extra income might go toward boosting the thermostat on Thanksgiving, when significant cold — "possibly [up to] 40 degrees below normal" — is predicted in parts of the Northeast, Roth said.